stankerstjens/constructive-connectomics/README.md

 notebooks might take a long time to run (order of hours, not days), or fail if the memory capacity of the machine is insufficient.
 (All notebooks were run successfully on a MacBook Pro with an M1 chip and 64GB of memory.)

-## Running the Demos

-The demos are in the `demos/` folder and provide an interactive visualization of some of the data.
-The demos can be run in a browser.